piyush97/DSC-Website/README.md

 npm i
 npm start
 ```
-The website will then be run via localhost, which can then be viewed in your preferred browser.
+The website will be run via localhost.It can then be viewed in your preferred browser.
 ## Usage

 Hosted on [heroku](https://fierce-hollows-38004.herokuapp.com/).